ant1isbusy/Snakepy/README.md

 A simple terminal snake game in python made for my first semester python course.

 The user enters a single input (wasd) followed by an enter to make the snake move.
-A snake has 3 lives and 12 moves per life.
+The snake has 3 lives and 12 moves per life.

 If Q is pressed the game is exited.